Grotke/BookScanner/README.md

 # Android Book Scanner
+OUTDATED: I haven't gotten around to updating this documentation yet, but this app is completed.
+You can find an updated description and screenshots at http://www.josephcmontgomery.com/projects.html#bookscanner

 Android app that scans books, stores information from Google Books, then allows users to view cataloged book information.

 <img src="https://github.com/Grotke/screenshots/blob/master/bookscannermenu.png" width="300">